-Rotational shear is thought to suppress turbulence, by affecting the growth and radial extend of turbulent eddies.
+Rotational shear is thought to suppress turbulence, by affecting the growth and radial extent of turbulent eddies.
 Since the radial force balance equation indicates a connection between the radial electric field and cross field heat transport, toroidal momentum transport and poloidal rotation, there are various positive feedback mechanism possible [5].
 Hence, the strengthening of a transport barrier may yield further suppression of turbulence by for example enhancing the rotational shear suggesting a non-linear growth until neo-classical transport levels are reached.

 Detailed studies have shown that in JET negative magnetic shear may result in electron barriers by providing stabilisation of Trapped Electron Modes (TEMs) [25].
 Similarly, various models were used to calculate the linear growth rate, $\gamma$ , of for example Ion Temperature Gradient (ITG) driven turbulence, which is thought to be responsible for anomalous ion heat transport.
-However, the triggering of ion ITBs in JET are usually not predicted from transport models or turbulence simulations [25, 26].
+However, the triggering of ion ITBs in JET are usually not predicted from transport models or turbulence simulations, i.e. overall rotational shear alone is not sufficient to trigger ITBs [25, 26].